frescobaldi/frescobaldi/frescobaldi_app/userguide/outline.md

 === Document Outline ===

-The Document Outline (menu {tools}) shows important lines from your document and enables you to quickly navigate to them.
+The Document Outline shows important lines from your document and enables you to quickly navigate to them.
+Select {tools}
+to display.

 #SEEALSO
 outline_configure

 #VARS
-tools menu tools
+tools menu tools -> submenu title|&Structure -> Outline